Modern Languages and Literatures

 JAPN 210: Interm Japanese in Cultural Context

 (Intermediate Japanese in Cultural Context.)
 This course continues the fundamentals of Japanese conversation begun in the first-year series, Japanese 110 and 112, and continues work on reading and writing the language.
 Extensive oral practice and conversation exercises are stressed.
 Classes are supplemented with audio materials and exercises and daily written work using hiragana, katakana, and kanji.
 This course also familiarizes students with Japanese society, customs, and culture.
 Students will make a researched presentation concerning a specific topic of interest related to Japanese culture, customs, society, politics, or the economy.
 Prerequisite: Japanese 112 or consent of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: ASIA 211